 - Hold the glute stretch for 30 seconds and repeat 3 times with each leg.

 These stretches for plantar fasciitis certainly improved my flexibility.
-During the recovery process I found out that especially my glutes and lower back were extremely tight.
+During the recovery process I found out that especially my glutes, hips and lower back were extremely tight.
 Not enough flexibility in those areas was probably the cause of my injury.
 Happy that my plantar fasciitis is finally recovered (after 1.5 year!), I am on top of doing anything to prevent new injuries of course.
 Therefor I still work on the flexibility of my legs, calves, glutes and lower back.

 Flexibility and strength training for runners